UsabilityEngineering/ux-portfolio-Brackett1/ux-journal1/README.md

-# My First Journal Entry
+# My First Journal Entry: Are you not Infotained?

 ## Anthony Brackett